Ogollah/Ogollah/README.md

       - To contribute to HIS project.

 ### 🔭 I’m currently working on
-      - I am currently working on eHealth system, which is a BuildForGCD challage by Andela and facebook, This is in collaboration with a team of 4.
-        This project "PrescribeMe" is meant to connect client/patient to the doctor for diagnosis and prescription and or referral/book appointment booking the system is also meant to connect to online drug stores where patients can order for their prescribed drugs/medication.
+      - I am currently working on eHealth system, which is an Immunization Registry web based.
+The system should be able to Track child and report Child's          immunization for up to 10 years where applicable.
+The system should also be able to take stock record for the antigens and with the help of CHVs            able to track defaulter children and ensure every child is immunized.

  ### 🌱 I’m currently learning
- #### ReactJs
+ #### Angular
-    - To be able to develop creative user Interface using javascript.
+    - To be able do beatifull engineering as a full stack engeener.

 ### 📫 How to reach me:
 * Linkedin: [Linkedin link](https://www.linkedin.com/in/stephen-ogolla-78471790)